TanStack/query/docs/react/guides/migrating-to-react-query-5.md

 We have removed the `keepPreviousData` option and `isPreviousData` flag as they were doing mostly the same thing as `placeholderData` and `isPlaceholderData` flag.

 To achieve the same functionality as `keepPreviousData`, we have added previous query `data` as an argument to `placeholderData` function.
-Therefore you just need to provide an identity function to `placeholderData`
+Therefore you just need to provide an identity function to `placeholderData` or use `keepPreviousData` function returned from Tanstack Query.

 ```diff
 const {